codeforpakistan/PMRU-Open-data-portal/README.md

-# PMRU-Open-data-portal
-This project wil contain work from the open data portal being developed for PMRU KP.
+ntain work from the open data portal being developed for PMRU KP.